tstuefe/JEP387/jep.md

 - A more elastic Metaspace
 - Reduced Metaspace memory footprint
-- A cleaner implementation which is cheaper to maintain
+- A cleaner implementation which is less difficult to maintain

 Non-Goals
 ---------

-- Getting rid of the class space.
+- Getting rid of the separate class space
 - Changing the life cycle of Metaspace objects